 Day 13: Farewell, Yunnan Province!

 Today we say goodbye to beautiful Yunnan.
 After breakfast, transfer to Lijiang airport and begin the journey home.

 Note: While we plan to follow the itinerary as much as possible, weather, trail conditions, river crossings, and other circumstances may force us to alter the itinerary in this remote and relatively untraveled region.

-Price includes: All transportation within China, Airport transfers on arrival and departure days; All hotel service charges, government taxes, porterage, and gratuities for included meals; Lodging in boutique hotels for all nights; All meals beginning with welcome dinner on Day 1 through breakfast on last morning of Day 14; Services of knowledgeable, bilingual local guides and HE Travel Tour Director once a certain client number is met; Entrance fees to all sites listed on the itinerary; HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: All transportation within China, Airport transfers on arrival and departure days; All hotel service charges, government taxes, porterage, and gratuities for included meals; Lodging in boutique hotels for all nights; All meals beginning with welcome dinner on Day 2 through breakfast on last morning of Day 13; Services of knowledgeable, bilingual local guides and the services of a knowledgeable HE Travel tour host (with a minimum number of participants); Entrance fees to all sites listed on the itinerary; HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Airfare to and from starting and ending points; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel host.
+Not included: Airfare to and from starting and ending points; meals on Day 1 and lunch on Day 2; Personal items including alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel host.

 We recommend purchasing trip cancellation insurance to protect your investment.
 Click Here for more information.